Greece › Mykonos › Best Beaches

 19. Old Port Beach

 Also called Agia Anna Beach, the Old Port Beach sits at the north end of Mykonos Town.
-Not the most tranquil beach on the island, but it is the closest swimming spot for travelers staying in town.
+Not the most tranquil beach on the island, but it is the closest swimming spot for travelers staying in town, and it’s perfectly fine for a quick dip.
 The beach has a lifeguard as well as a SEATRAC access ramp for swimmers with disabilities.
 Restaurants, tavernas, shops, and hotels abound, though there are none directly on the beach and no sunbed/umbrella sets to rent.
 Close to the bus station at the Old Port and just a 10-minute walk to the Fabrika bus station.Recommended Old Port Beach Hotels

 - Semeli Hotel (luxury)